jadabiman/cleaningdataproject/README.md

 # cleaningdataproject

-## The Project
-Final programming assignment for Coursera Getting & Cleaning Data course.
-The purpose of the project is to demonstrate an ability to collect, work with, and clean a data set.

 ## The Data
 Data collected from the accelerometers from the Samsung Galaxy S smartphone in experiments on 30 volunteers 19-48 years old.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, 3-axial linear acceleration and 3-axial angular velocity were also recorded

+## The Project
+Final programming assignment for Coursera Getting & Cleaning Data course.
+The purpose of the project is to demonstrate an ability to collect, work with, and clean a data set.
+A signe R script was used to process and combine the original data into a tidy data set which was then used to generate a new data set for each subject and activity.

 ## The Files
 1. README.md: this document outlines the contained files and analysis process